 Business Tax Considerations

-EHT: Short for Employer Health Tax EHT is a type of payroll tax that certain businesses in Ontario must pay.
+- EHT: Short for Employer Health Tax EHT is a payroll tax that certain businesses in Ontario must pay.

 Checklist for Starting a Business in Ontario